Global Solar Photovoltaic (PV) Market

 Source: The European Technology and Innovation Platform for Photovoltaics

-The c-Si module assembly began in the U.S. in 2018 using imported cells and by 2020, a 4.3 GWdc of PV modules was assembled with 24% over 2019.
+The c-Si module assembly began in the U.S. in 2018 using imported cells, and by 2020, 4.3 GWdc of PV modules were assembled, with 24% over 2019.
 This growth was primarily led by First Solar’s strategic doubling of production capacity.
 As the PV demand continues to grow, more opportunities to further domestic manufacturing are set to surface.
-In the wake of import restrictions implemented in 2021, potentially traceable to China-based companies will inevitably strengthen the U.S. PV supply chain.
-Some of the prominent polysilicon companies in the country include Michigan-based Hemlock (with 35,000 MT of annual production capacity); Wacker (with 20,000 MT) operating in Tennessee; REC Silicon (with a 16,000 MT plant in Washington and 4,000 MT capacity plant in Montana) and Alabama-based Mitsubishi, (with 1,500 MT).
+In the wake of import restrictions implemented in 2021, potentially traceable to China-based companies, will inevitably strengthen the U.S. PV supply chain.
+Some of the prominent polysilicon companies in the country include Michigan-based Hemlock (with 35,000 MT of annual production capacity); Wacker (with 20,000 MT) operating in Tennessee; REC Silicon (with a 16,000 MT plant in Washington and a 4,000 MT capacity plant in Montana), and Alabama-based Mitsubishi (with 1,500 MT).
 Hemlock, REC, and Wacker have been awarded tax credits under Section 48C, which subsequently helped in the expansion of polysilicon production capacity.

 According to the EIA, the U.S. retail electricity sales were USD 3,861 billion, a notable rise from USD 66 billion in 2022.
 Retail sales comprise net imports or imports minus exports of electricity from Mexico and Canada.